wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--print-all-network-traffic`: Print all raw incoming and outgoing network traffic to console.

+`--global-response-templating`: Render all response definitions using Handlebars templates.
+`--local-response-templating`: Enable rendering of response definitions using Handlebars templates for specific stub mappings.

 `--help`: Show command line help

 ## Configuring WireMock using the Java client